cardano-foundation/blockperf/README.md

 # Cardano blockperf

-Cardano blockperf constantly reads the cardano-node logfiles and measures block propagation times in the network as seen from that node.
+Cardano blockperf constantly reads the cardano-node logfile.
+This allows it to measures block propagation times in the network as seen from that node.
 The data created will be sent to an MQTT Broker for collection and further analysis.
-The Broker currently runs on AWS' IoT Core Platform and is operated by the Cardano Foundation.
-Aggregated data sets of all single nodes' data points are published here on a daily basis: <https://data.blockperf.cardanofoundation.org/>
+The Broker runs on AWS' IoT Core Platform.
+Aggregated data sets of all single nodes' data points are published on a daily basis: <https://data.blockperf.cardanofoundation.org/>
 A visualized version will be publicly available soon.

-If you want to contribute your nodes' propagation times, please get in touch with the Cardano Foundation's OPS & Infrastructure team to receive your blockperf client certificate.
+If you want to contribute, please get in touch with the Cardano Foundation's OPS & Infrastructure team to receive a openssl client certificate.
+This certificate is needed to authenticate to the mqtt broker service.
 Most valuable are nodes located in geographically remote locations or outside hotspots.

-## Configuration of cardano-node
+## Configuring the cardano-node

-For blockperf to be able to work you need to change the following in the cardano-node configuration.
+Blockperf constantly reads the node logfile.
+The default cardano-node config file however is not providing all the relevant data points and will also not write the logs into a file.
+Change the following in your node config:

 * Make the node log to a json file